 The [EMD Model]/[End EMD Model] section defines both the association between a Touchstone file or IBIS-ISS subcircuit and an EMD Model, as well as defining the terminals and terminal usage for the EMD Model in the context of the given [Begin EMD].

-An [EMD Model] may contain any combination of designator pins and [EMD Pin List] pins.
+An [EMD Model] may contain terminals from one or more interfaces including those listed in the [EMD Pin List] and/or those listed in the [Designator Pin List].

-An [EMD Model] may contain:
+An [EMD Model] may contain terminals in the following combinations:

-only power rail terminals
+one or more rails only

-one or more I/O signal terminals
+one or more I/O signals

-both power rail terminals and one or more I/O signal terminals
+one or more rails and one or more I/O signals

-EMD terminal rails only

-designator terminal rails only
+one or more rails at the EMD Pin List interface only

+one or more rails at the Designator Pin List interface only

+In the case of rails:

+a Power Delivery Network (PDN) shall have one or more connections of rail terminals between EMD terminals and designator terminals

+an EMD Model with only rail terminals and two interfaces (no I/O terminals) can be used for a PDN

+an EMD Model with only rail terminals (no I/O terminals) and only one interface is permitted for applications such as for modeling rail decoupling circuits

+a PDN structure can also exist in an EMD Model with I/O terminals

 The following subparameters are defined:

 Param